310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 I was the only person I couldn’t fool.

-I’m empty with only a polished surface, and everyone around me saw that surface and praised me for “doing my best” and for being “a good boy”.
+I’m hollow inside with only a polished surface, and everyone around me saw that surface and praised me for “doing my best” and for being “a good boy”.

 All the while… Deep inside, the real me would stare at my fake self with cold, dead eyes.